 A quality pre-school experience sets your child up for success in school.
-According to National Institute for Early Education Research (NIEER), children who attend a quality pre-school program enter grade school with a richer vocabulary, better pre-reading skills and stronger math skills.
+According to the National Institute for Early Education Research (NIEER), children who attend a quality pre-school program enter grade school with a richer vocabulary, better pre-reading skills, and stronger math skills.

 Our Early Childhood Program

 Sugar Mill Montessori School takes advantage of multi-aged groups within the Early Childhood program.
 Older children as encouraged to mentor younger students as they learn and explore.
 This allows children to learn at their own rate and helps build social and cooperation skills, too.
 Children may be seen working together to solve problems and learning important skills like sharing and taking turns.

 Our students direct their own learning.
 That means they choose the activity and skill they want or need to learn from a variety of colorful and inviting classroom materials.
 Teachers guide the children individually or in small groups to ensure that all children develop at their own rate.

 We follow the Montessori curriculum which includes goals for cognitive, social and emotional growth.

 Pre-reading, writing and math skills are a vital part of the curriculum.
 A vocabulary-rich environment that encourages the desire to read and write helps children learn pre-reading and writing skills.
 This includes telling and listening to stories, sequencing events and practice communicating using words.
 New and familiar vocabulary is used to expand vocabulary and to enhance the child’s comprehension skills.
 Math skills are taught through the use of varied manipulatives used for sorting, sequencing, counting, and matching.